DisCa: Accelerating Video Diffusion Transformers with Distillation-Compatible Learnable Feature Caching: Abstract

 \section{Abstract}

 While diffusion models have achieved great success in the field of video generation, this progress is accompanied by a rapidly escalating computational burden.
 Among the existing acceleration methods, Feature Caching is popular due to its training-free property and considerable speedup performance, but it inevitably faces semantic and detail drop with further compression.
 Another widely adopted method, training-aware step-distillation, though successful in image generation, also faces drastic degradation in video generation with a few steps.
 Furthermore, the quality loss becomes more severe when simply applying training-free feature caching to the step-distilled models, due to the sparser sampling steps.
 This paper novelly introduces a distillation-compatible learnable feature caching mechanism for the first time.
 We employ a lightweight learnable neural predictor instead of traditional training-free heuristics for diffusion models, enabling a more accurate capture of the high-dimensional feature evolution process.
 Furthermore, we explore the challenges of highly compressed distillation on large-scale video models and propose a conservative Restricted MeanFlow approach to achieve more stable and lossless distillation.
 By undertaking these initiatives, we further push the acceleration boundaries to $11.8\times$ while preserving generation quality.
-Extensive experiments demonstrate the effectiveness of our method.
-The code will be made publicly available soon.
+Extensive experiments demonstrate the effectiveness of our method. \\ Code: \textbf{\href{https://github.com/Tencent-Hunyuan/DisCa}{{https://github.com/Tencent-Hunyuan/DisCa}}}